Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-warfighting.md

 ## Practice 45: Create dilemmas with combined arms

 **Problem**
-A single form of attack lets the enemy use one effective defense.
+A single form of attack allows the enemy to use a single effective defense.

 **Action**
 Combine supporting arms so each enemy response creates another weakness.